keymapperorg/KeyMapper/docs/quick-start.md

 In Key Mapper, 'user inputs' that are recognised by the app are called 'triggers'.
 The responses from your device that were due to a trigger being pressed are called 'actions'.

 Key Mapper lets you assign actions to triggers that may be different from their default use.
-A 'volume-up' trigger normally increases the volume when pressed, but this app can change that to something else.
+A 'volume up' trigger normally increases the volume when pressed, but this app can change that to something else.

+This guide deals with 'Key event' triggers.
+If you want to remap fingerprint gestures, [check out this guide.](#)

 ### Setting the trigger(s)